fskong/PL-Mix/README.md

 ## Acknowledgement:

-Thank you @KanadeSiina for your support of this project!# PL-Mix
+Thank you @KanadeSiina for your support of this project!